someobserver/carta/README.md

 ## Overview

-CARTA is a semantic analysis system that parses and reconstructs ChatGPT conversation trees, including all branches and alternative paths.
-It computes over 50 semantic and structural metrics per node and node pair using high-dimensional vector analysis.
-The system is a PostgreSQL database with pgvector extension for efficient storage and querying of conversation data with vector similarity operations.
+CARTA parses and reconstructs ChatGPT conversation trees, including all branches and alternative paths.
+It then computes over 50 semantic and structural metrics per node and node pair using high-dimensional vector analysis.
+The system operates as a PostgreSQL database with pgvector extension for efficient storage and querying of conversation data with vector similarity operations.

 ## Key Features